Redesigned a wholesale product page from shop-floor research

 - “Can I test before buying?”

-An “assorted pack” could mean anything: 2 pieces per size, or 4 in one size and nothing in the rest.
-Retailers couldn't tell until after they bought.
-Wrong size distribution meant dead inventory.
+An “assorted pack” could mean anything: 2 pieces per size, or 4 of one size and none of the rest.
+You found out after paying.
+Guess wrong and the leftover sizes sit on the shelf for months.

 “Smaller sizes sell more: 6, 7, 8, especially 7 and 8.
 Stock of 9, 10 always stays with me.”